 Chapter 1 – Chemical Reactions and Equations

-The first chapter of Class 10 Science will teach you about chemical reactions and how to write equations, how to conduct combination and decomposition reactions and more.
-In the previous classes, we have learned about physical and chemical changes of matter.
+The first chapter of Class 10 NCERT Science will teach the students about chemical reactions and how to write equations, how to conduct combination and decomposition reactions and more.
+In the previous classes, we have learned about physical and chemical changes in matter.
 Whenever a chemical change occurs, we can say that a chemical reaction has taken place.
 A complete chemical reaction represents the reactants, products and their physical states symbolically.
-You will also study how to write a chemical reaction which is a symbolic representation of chemical reaction.
+Students will also study how to write a chemical reaction, which is a symbolic representation of a chemical reaction.
 The chapter also explains how various chemical equations can be balanced in different states.

-The next subtopic teaches about various chemical reactions such as Combination Reaction, Decomposition reaction, Displacement Reaction, and Double Displacement Reaction along with various examples and chemical reactions.
+The next subtopic teaches various chemical reactions such as Combination Reaction, Decomposition reaction, Displacement Reaction, and Double Displacement Reaction along with various examples and chemical reactions.
 On the basis of energy, exothermic and endothermic reactions are explained.
-Exothermic reactions are those reactions in which heat is given out along with the products and endothermic reactions are those reactions in which energy is absorbed.
-Then redox reaction are explained which are a combination of reduction reaction and oxidation reaction.
+Exothermic reactions are those reactions in which heat is given out along with the products, and endothermic reactions are those reactions in which energy is absorbed.
+Then redox reaction is explained, which is a combination of reduction reaction and oxidation reaction.
 The chapter explains all types of reactions with suitable examples with their respective chemical equations.

 Chapter 2 – Acids, Bases and Salts

-Chapter 2 is all about acids, bases and salts.
-In your previous classes, you have learned that the sour and bitter tastes of food are due to acids and bases, respectively, present in them.
+NCERT Class 10 Science Chapter 2 is all about acids, bases and salts.
+In previous classes, students have learned that the sour and bitter tastes of food are due to acids and bases, respectively, present in them.
 We all know that acids are sour in taste and change the colour of blue litmus to red, whereas, bases are bitter and change the colour of the red litmus to blue.
 In this chapter, we will study the reactions of acids and bases, how acids and bases cancel out each other’s effects and many more interesting things that we use in our day-to-day life.
-You will get to understand the chemical properties of acids and bases, how acids and bases react with metals, how do metal carbonates and metal hydrogen carbonates react with acids, how do acids and bases react with each other, reaction of metallic oxides with acids and reaction of a non-metallic oxide with base explained with suitable examples and various chemical reactions.
+Students will get to understand the chemical properties of acids and bases, how acids and bases react with metals, how metal carbonates and metal hydrogen carbonates react with acids, how acids and bases react with each other, reaction of metallic oxides with acids and reaction of a non-metallic oxide with base explained with suitable examples and various chemical reactions.

-The chapter then explains what do all acids and bases have in common with a suitable example which gives the conclusion that acid solution in water conducts electricity.
+The chapter then explains what all acids and bases have in common with a suitable example which gives the conclusion that acid solution in water conducts electricity.
 Students get to learn various experiments on what happens to acid or a base in a water solution and how strong are acid or base solutions by making use of universal indication.
-Along with it, you will get to learn about the importance of pH in everyday life.
-The chapter ends with explaining in detail about salt preparation, properties and its uses.
+Along with it, students will get to learn about the importance of pH in everyday life.
+The chapter ends with a detailed explanation of salt preparation, properties and its uses.

 Chapter 3 – Metals and Non-metals

-In your previous class, you have learned about various elements that can be classified as metals or non-metals on the basis of their properties.
-Here in chapter 3 of Class 10 Science, you will learn about the physical properties of metals and non-metals.
+In previous classes, students must have learned about various elements that can be classified as metals or non-metals on the basis of their properties.
+Here in Chapter 3 of Class 10 Science, students will learn about the physical properties of metals and non-metals.
 Metals are lustrous, malleable, ductile and are good conductors of heat and electricity.
 They are solid at room temperature, except mercury which is a liquid.
-The physical properties of metals are explained on various parameters such as ductility, malleability, tensile, strength, etc. On the basis of physical properties, metals and non-metals are differentiated.
+The physical properties of metals are explained on various parameters such as ductility, malleability, tensile nature, strength, etc. On the basis of physical properties, metals and non-metals are differentiated.
 Some of the examples of non-metals are carbon, sulphur, iodine, oxygen, hydrogen, etc. The non-metals are either solids or gases except bromine which is a liquid.
 Under the subtopic chemical properties of metals, chemical reactions are discussed with oxygen gas, water, acids and other metal salts.
-On the basis of reactivity series the reactions and conditions depend.
-The reactivity series tops potassium as the most reactive and Gold as the least reactive.
+The reactions and conditions depend on the reactivity series.
+The reactivity series tops potassium as the most reactive and gold as the least reactive.